Eurocode 6: Design of Masonry Structures

 Answers to FAQs

-3. The agreement between CEN (The European Standards Organisation on which BSI represents the UK) and the member states requires the conflicting national standards to be withdrawn in 2010.
-The Department for Communities and Local Government and BSI currently believe that this timetable should be adhered to.
+3. The agreement between CEN (The European Standards Organisation on which BSI represents the UK) and the member states required the conflicting national standards to be withdrawn in 2010.

 Withdrawn standards will not be maintained by BSI but may still be used provided that clients are happy to accept them.

-4. The selection of appropriate values for Nationally Determined Parameters in Eurocode 6 means that the overall economy in the use of masonry should remain the same as current design to BS 5628.
+4. The selection of appropriate values for Nationally Determined Parameters in Eurocode 6 was meant to ensure that the overall economy in the use of masonry should remain the same as design to BS 5628.
+Experience since its introduction suggests that adjustments need to be made for units of higher aspect ratios such as the concrete blocks typically used in the inner leaves of cavity walls.
+A revision of the UK National Annex to BS EN 1996-1-1 is currently being considered by the Code committee.

 5. Thin layer mortars are fully covered by Eurocode 6 and the supporting BS EN standards.
 The equation used in Eurocode 6 to evaluate the Characteristic Compressive Strength of Masonry is modified when thin layer mortar is used and the supporting BS EN 771 group of standards provides requirements for the dimensional accuracy required of the units.

 6. Residual standards are a particular form of NCCI (Non Contradictory Complimentary Information) intended to provide information not otherwise contained in the Eurocodes.
 In the case of masonry this is particularly necessary because custom and practice varies so much across Europe.
-Much of the extensive information contained in BS 5628 Part 3, for example, will be lost if it is not retained and maintained in some form.
-Unfortunately there is currently no funding available for this work.
+Much of the extensive information contained in BS 5628 Part 3, for example, would have been lost if it had not been retained by the publication of PD 6697 in 2010.
+The latest version of PD 6697 was published in 2019.

 7. Special Category of manufacturing control was replaced by the publication of the BS EN masonry standards and the revisions to BS 5628 which were published towards the end of 2005.
 Masonry units are now described either as Category I or Category II.